vercel/swr-site/pages/docs/global-configuration.en-US.md

       <SWRConfig
         value={{
           dedupingInterval: 200, // override the parent value
-          fallback: { a: 2, c: 2 }, // merge with the parent value
+          fallback: { a: 2, c: 2 }, // will merge with the parent value since the value is a mergeable object }}
-        }}
       >
         <Page />